Choose the right outlet repair branch

 - Remove the cover plate and gently pull the outlet forward without stressing the wires.

-- Look for loose wires, backstab connections that have slipped out, darkened insulation, melted plastic, or brittle wire ends.
+- Look for loose wires, backstab connections that have slipped out, darkened insulation, melted plastic, brittle wire ends, or split-tab wiring tied to a wall switch.

 - Check whether the terminal screws are tight and whether any wire looks broken or poorly clamped.